cardboard-iguana/cardboard-iguana.com/log/2022-11-09-aws-deep-dive.md

 #### Generating an SDK for a REST API in API Gateway

-SDKs must be regenerated whenever the API is redeployed (which makes sense, but also seems like kind of a drag...).
+SDKs must be regenerated whenever the API is redeployed (which makes sense, but also seems like kind of a drag…).

 API Gateway has (IMHO) a somewhat brain-dead naming convention for exposed SDK functions based on the corresponding method's path.
 Fortunately, API methods can be assigned an `operationName` (represented as `operationId` in Swagger - OpenAPI? - definition files) value that overrides this default.